Matt-Hays/CS5302/README.md

 If you have to install new packages, make sure you have activated the virtual environment as described above.
 Once activated, `pip install NEWPACKAGE`.
 Make sure you updated requirements.txt via `pip freeze > requirements.txt`.

 ## Launching the Web App with Flask
 In order to launch the web app, you will need to enter `flask run` from within the virtual environment.
-Flask will attempt to connect to the database using the following credentials:
+Flask will attempt to connect to the database using the following credentials (via the included .env):
  * username: web
  * password: dbrules
 Once Flask connects to the database, open a web browser and go to `localhost:5000`.

 ## Navigating the Web App